 Visit Lake Albert Delta in Murchison Falls National Park for a chance to spot the elusive shoebill stork.
 Although rare, the best time to see them is during the dry season from January to March.
 The delta is a haven for bird enthusiasts with a wide variety of birdlife that can be spotted during game drives, boat cruises, and nature walks.

-Trek Africa Tours can organize a game safari and shoebill stork trip to Murchison Falls National Park for you.
+Trek Africa Expeditions can organize a game safari and shoebill stork trip to Murchison Falls National Park for you.
 Don’t miss out on the opportunity to witness the beauty of Lake Albert Delta and the diverse birdlife in Murchison Falls National Park.

 The Ishasha Sector of Queen Elizabeth National Park is another great place to spot the elusive shoebill stork.
 Located on the shores of Lake Edward, the swamp area is a popular spot for these unique birds.
-You can combine your shoebill tour with a safari to see the famous tree-climbing lions of Ishasha Sector, and Trek Africa Tours can customize your trip to include both experiences.
+You can combine your shoebill tour with a safari to see the famous tree-climbing lions of Ishasha Sector, and Trek Africa Expeditions can customize your trip to include both experiences.

 As one of the largest parks in Uganda, Queen Elizabeth National Park offers a diverse range of wildlife viewing and cultural experiences in addition to the shoebill sighting.
 Located in the southwestern part of the country, it is a must-visit destination for any wildlife enthusiast.